 The money-collector tossed the last bag.
 This was my chance.
 I took the old man's gun out and shot the bag mid-throw.

 Money was flying everywhere.
 Everyone, the hostages, the robbers, the girl, were all in shock of what just happened.
-I immediately stood up and pounced at the two robbers who only held truncheons.
-I put my Eskrima training to use.
-Using my newly-bought drum sticks, I swung at them as if it were a training exercise my uncle and I usually had on Fridays.
+I immediately stood up, and pounced at the two robbers who only held truncheons.
+I put my Eskrima training to good use.
+Holding my newly-bought drum sticks, I swung at them as if it were a training exercise my uncle and I usually had on Fridays.
 But this was a real fight, and I had to move quicker than I ever did if I wanted to deflect the blast from the shotgun the leader still had with him.
 Lucky enough, as I was about the block a swing from one of the robbers, the leader shot away, but not at me.
 He had shot his friend by accident because of how fast the fight was happening.

 "Shit!"
 The leader pointed his weapon at me.
 As to how he was too close to me, there was no way I could deflect the blast.
 I closed my eyes, and braced for it.

 I called up to the girl.
-I took a truncheon from the robber I had knocked out earlier.
+She took a truncheon from the robber I had knocked out earlier.
 I was about to take the one that belonged to the guy that got shot, but it was drenched in his blood.
 I pointed at the girl's truncheons, and asked her if I could have it.
 She hesitated, so I showed her my drum sticks, and told her that I didn't want to use them if it meant I'd break this pair again and have to buy a new one.
 She gave me her weapon, and asked who I was, and why I was helping her.

 I cautioned the hostages not to stand up yet.
 There was a nurse (or a nursing student) among them.
 I told her that the old man with him needed medical attention, and that if she knew how, she should take care of his bullet wound immediately.